Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Results

 Our finding that the overall effective energy barrier is dictated by the highest barrier in the most permeable path is also supported by prior experimental data examining the heterogeneity of polyamide RO membranes~\cite{culp_nanoscale_2021}.
 Culp et al.~identified water diffusion pathways in polyamide RO membranes and estimated the local flux along those pathways.
 They found that the average diffusion coefficient in the polymer was unable to predict membrane water permeability, rather that the nanoscale heterogeneity controlled membrane permeability.
 They identified the same two levels of heterogeneity that we explore, namely heterogeneity across parallel paths and heterogeneity within a single path in the direction of transport.

-Interestingly, the membrane samples studied had pathways through the membrane with significantly more heterogeneity along pathways than between pathways, i.e. each of the parallel pathways had highly correlated flux as a function of distance through the membrane, rather than being random, as in our model, because of inhomogeneities at the mesoscale.
-For such paths, sections along the transport coordinate with very low local flux (high outlier barriers) significantly limited the total flux along all paths.
+Interestingly, the membrane samples studied by Culp et al.~had pathways through the membrane with significantly more heterogeneity \textit{along} pathways than \textit{between} pathways.
+All pathways within a membrane sample were similar with highly correlated flux.
+However, each of the parallel pathways had regions of low and high local flux, corresponding to high and low barriers, respectively.
+Sections with low local flux (high outlier barriers) significantly limited the total flux along all paths.
 On the other hand, the high permeability membranes had narrower distributions of local flux along the transport coordinate.
-Consequently, the most permeable membranes had barrier distributions with low variance, such that there were not many outliers and the highest barriers were relatively low.
+Consequently, the most permeable membranes had barrier distributions with low variance, such that there were not many high outliers.
+All paths were similar, and the highest barriers in these paths were relatively low.
+The correlations in paths and barriers in the work of Culp et al.~differed from those explored in this study.
+These differences in heterogeneity are likely due to the choices in membrane synthesis or some deeper conceptual reason beyond the scope of this paper.
+However, we emphasize their observations are still well-described by our overall framework and support our conclusions.